Ayush-sharma-py/Switchit/README.md

 ## How to Use

-1. When you run the Switchit text editor, it will prompt you to select a directory.
+1. When you run Switchit it will prompt you to select a directory.
 Choose a directory where your text files are located.

 2. If there are no text files in the chosen directory, a temporary file named "temp.txt" will be created.